 But that means about 400,000 people in Canada are living with the consequences of a stroke — a number expected to almost double over the next 20 years.
 Those consequences can include reduced mobility, diminished ability to take care of themselves and impaired thinking and memory.

-For the majority of stroke survivors, initial recovery slows and even stops after a few months, which can be devastating to them and their families.
+For the majority of stroke survivors, initial recovery slows after a few months, which can be devastating to them and their families.
+Fortunately, research has shown that further progress can occur months or even years after a stroke.

 Our research is about keeping the recovery window open longer.